Introduction to Research and Inquiry

 - The ability to formulate appropriate questions and to provide answers to them using valid and relevant evidence and argument.

-- Marshalling of argument in written and oral form
+- Marshalling of argument in written and oral form that is structured, relevant and concise.

 Resource implications for students